Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - At home, as 3-point favorites or greater, the Browns have one win ATS (1-4).

-- This season, in six home games, Cleveland has gone over the total twice.
+- In six home games this season, Cleveland has gone over the total twice.

-- The average point total in Browns home games this season is 44.6 points, 2.1 more than this contest's over/under (42.5).
+- The average point total in Browns home games this season is 44.6 points, 2.1 more than this matchup's over/under (42.5).

-- Baltimore has two wins against the spread, and is 3-3 overall, away from home.
+- Baltimore is 3-3 overall, with two wins against the spread, on the road.

-- The Ravens are winless ATS (0-4) as 3-point underdogs or more on the road.
+- On the road, the Ravens are winless ATS (0-4) as 3-point underdogs or more.

-- In six away games this season, Baltimore has hit the over once.
+- Baltimore has hit the over once in six away games this season.

-- The average point total in Ravens away games this season is 45.9 points, 3.4 more than this matchup's over/under (42.5).

 Powered by Data Skrive.